About the Safeguarding Service

 The Church aims to minimise the risk of harm occurring.
 If harm or abuse does occur, with appropriate support and training, it will be recognised and reported.
 If it occurs we will work with the Police and Social Work services if appropriate.

-We provide a service for Church Councils, congregations and 70 CrossReach services.
+We provide a service for Church Councils, congregations and over 70 CrossReach services.

 What we aim to do and how

 - Ensure best practice in preventing harm or abuse

 - Ensure that the Church makes a timely and appropriate response when harm or abuse is witnessed, suspected or reported

 Safeguarding, protecting children and adults at risk from harm, is a permanent and necessary part of Church life.
 The needs of the child, adult at risk or survivor come first.
 This is also called the paramountcy principle.

 Our key safeguarding message is a simple one for current and historical abuse:

 'If harm or abuse is suspected or witnessed, or is reported to you, you must immediately report it your Safeguarding Coordinator or line manager'.